Jim Field Smith is a BAFTA, Emmy and Golden Globe nominated director, writer and producer, and co-founder of the production company Idiotlamp.

 Jim’s film directing credits include the major motion picture SHE’S OUT OF MY LEAGUE for Dreamworks / Paramount, starring Jay Baruchel and Alice Eve, and the satirical comedy BUTTER, starring Jennifer Garner, Hugh Jackman and Olivia Wilde.

-He has directed numerous award-winning commercials in the UK, US and Europe for clients such as The Grammys, Galaxy, Gerber, Cow & Gate and Heinz.
+Jim started his directing career making short films such as “Goodbye to the Normals”, “Where Have I Been All Your Life?” and “Missing Moscow”, as well as directing numerous award-winning commercials in the UK, US and Europe for clients such as The Grammys, Galaxy, Gerber, Cow & Gate and Heinz.

 Jim is a member of the DGA, WGA, BAFTA and Directors UK.